Will Brown will continue his Virgin Australia Supercars Championship campaign as an Erebus Motorsport co-driver in this year’s Pirtek Enduro Cup.

 “We look forward to seeing his driving talents first hand and being part of his development and growth.”

-Luke Youlden has already been renewed by the Holden squad, and should the Supercheap Auto Bathurst 1000-winning pairing of he and David Reynolds remain unchanged, Brown and Anton De Pasquale will make for an entirely rookie pairing.
+Luke Youlden has already been renewed by the Holden squad, and should the Supercheap Auto Bathurst 1000-winning pairing of he and David Reynolds remain unchanged, Brown and Anton De Pasquale will make up the remaining driver pairing.